RaymondBertram/time-system/README.md

 - check if node.js is correctly installed
 - `node_modules` not correctly installed?
 Use `npm install --legacy-peer-deps` to correctly install them.

+## Explanation node_modules
+`node_modules` are packages built to reuse already developed components such as [dayjs](https://day.js.org).
+It is used to avoid having to develop everything yourself and to minimise the workload.

 ## Available Scripts

 `npm start`